-Our network consists of underground and subsea cables, overhead We are already a mass exporter of renewable energy, with around lines on wooden poles or steel towers, and electricity substations. two thirds of power generated in our network area exported It extends over a quarter of the UK's land mass, crossing some to demand centres further south.
-By 2050, the north of Scotland is of its most challenging terrain. expected to need 40GW of low carbon energy capacity to support Net Zero delivery.
-We currently have around 8GW of renewable Our first priority is to provide a safe and reliable supply generation connected in the north of Scotland.
+Our network consists of underground and subsea cables, overhead lines on wooden poles or steel towers, and electricity substations.
+It extends over a quarter of the UK's land mass, crossing some of its most challenging terrain.

-of electricity to our communities.
+Our first priority is to provide a safe and reliable supply of electricity to our communities.
 We do this by taking the electricity from generators and transporting it at high voltages over long distances through our transmission network for onward distribution to homes and businesses in villages, towns and cities.